MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

 The output of this model provides recommendations based on the product ID.
 Your delivery mechanism must map the predicted product IDs to appropriate content for your customers to account for localization, image content, and other business-specific content or behavior.

-## Sample Guide
+> [!TIP]

-If you're interested in trying this feature but don't have data to complete the requirements below, [create a sample implementation](sample-guide-predict-product-recommendation.md).
+> If you're interested in trying this feature but don't have data to complete the requirements below, [create a sample implementation](sample-guide-predict-product-recommendation.md).

 ## Prerequisites